-- Qe Sand Dunes and Sand Sheets (Peoria Formation- sand facies) Generally less than 3 m (10 ft) of yellowish brown, massive, calcareous loamy sand to fine sand.
-It occurs as sand stringers or dunes overlying unnamed erosion surface loamy sediments. - Qkd Loamy Sediments Shallow to Sandstone and Mudstone (DeForest, Noah Creek, or Dakota/Windrow formations) 0 to 2 m (0-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty alluvial sediment that overlies the "Mid"-Cretaceous bedrock surface.
-Bedrock outcrop may be present in isolated areas. - Qdsr Loamy Sediments Shallow to Limestone, Dolomite, and Shale (DeForest, Noah Creek, or Shell Rock formations) 0 to 2 m (0-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty alluvial sediment that overlies the Upper Devonian bedrock surface.
-Bedrock outcrop may be present in isolated areas. - Qdlgc Loamy Sediments Shallow to Limestone, Dolomite, and Shale (DeForest, Noah Creek, or Lithograph City formations) 0 to 2 m (0-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty alluvial sediments that overlie the Middle to Upper Devonian bedrock surface.
-Bedrock outcrop may be present in isolated areas. - Qnw2 Sand and Gravel (Noah Creek Formation) 2 to 12 m (7-40 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
-Thickness in the bedrock valley in the center of the mapping area may exceed 30 m (98 ft).
+Qe - Sand Dunes and Sand Sheets (Peoria Formation- sand facies) - Generally less than 3 m (10 ft) of yellowish brown, massive, calcareous loamy sand to fine sand.
+It occurs as sand stringers or dunes overlying Wisconsin aged outwash, unnamed erosion surface loamy sediments, or bedrock.

+Qkd - Loamy Sediments Shallow to Sandstone and Mudstone (DeForest, Noah Creek, or Dakota/Windrow formations) - 0 to 2 m (0-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty sediment that overlies the "Mid"-Cretaceous bedrock surface.
+Bedrock outcrop may be present in isolated areas.
+A detailed description of the Dakota/Windrow Formation is provided below.

+Qdsr - Loamy Sediments Shallow to Limestone, Dolomite, and Shale (DeForest, Noah Creek, or Shell Rock formations) - 0 to 2 m (0-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty sediment that overlies the Upper Devonian bedrock surface.
+Bedrock outcrop is extensive in areas.
+A detailed description of the Shell Rock Formation is provided below.

+Qdlgc - Loamy Sediments Shallow to Limestone, Dolomite, and Shale (DeForest, Noah Creek, or Lithograph City formations) - 0 to 2 m (0-7 ft) of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty sediments that overlie the Middle to Upper Devonian bedrock surface.
+Bedrock is extensive in the mapping area.
+A detailed description of the Lithograph City Formation is provided below.

+Qnw2 - Sand and Gravel (Noah Creek Formation) - 2 to 12 m (7-40 ft) of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
 Along many valleys, a thin mantle of loess, reworked loess, or fine-grained alluvium (Qal) may be present.
 This unit includes silty colluvial deposits derived from the adjacent map units.
 This unit encompasses deposits that accumulated in low-relief stream valleys during the Wisconsin and Hudson episodes.